zaicodes/whack-a-mole/README.md

 - Peter W. – for the weekly stand-ups which were very helpful and informative.

 - Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).

+- Harry (CI mentor) and Alita (my fellow CI student) - for helping me fix images file paths from absolute to relative.